-Girard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Girard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Girard is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Girard who work in office and administrative support (14.75%), sales jobs (10.91%), and maintenance occupations (7.04%).

-The percentage of adults in Girard who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in Girard have a bachelor's degree or advanced degree.
+The education level of Girard citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.23% of adults 25 and older in Girard have a college degree.

 The per capita income in Girard in 2010 was $21,152, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,608 for a family of four.
 However, Girard contains both very wealthy and poor people as well.